cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

-## Aggregating logs of Spring Boot applications with Elastic Stack
+## Log aggregation with Spring Boot, Elastic Stack and Docker

 This project demonstrates how to aggregate logs of multiple Spring Boot applications running on Docker with Elastic Stack.